LiAb23/astrology-module/README.md

 Any bugs found during testing are documented in [bugrapport.md](./bugrapport.md).

-# License

-Copyright (c) [2024] [Liv Åberg]
-This project is licensed under the terms of the MIT license.
-For full license information, see LICENSE file.

 # Updates

 This is the first version of the module (1.0.0).
 Currently, there are no planned updates.
 Any potential future changes will follow semantic versioning (major.minor.patch).

-# Syntax

-This project follows the ESLint configuration provided by `@lnu/eslint-config`, which enforces consistent coding standards throughout the project.
-Ensure that ESLint is properly configured in your development environment to maintain code quality.

-# Requirements
+# License

-For more detailed information on the module's requirements, refer to the [Module Requirements](https://docs.google.com/document/d/1Fi_4C4SgL3FA1h_9j9_2Opu39FLBGUjsPr1sRMULy_U/edit?pli=1#heading=h.wdcld312ubab) document.
+Copyright (c) [2026] [Liv Åberg]
+This project is licensed under the terms of the MIT license.
+For full license information, see LICENSE file.

 # Contributions